tom-haynes-1/typescript-react-demo-test/README.md

 # Typescript Practise using React

-This project is following an short online course in order to refresh Typescript concepts in React.
+This project is following an short online course in order to refresh React concepts using Typescript.

 # Getting Started with Create React App